lindsey98/Research-Papers/Interpretability of deep NNs.md

 - Mukund Sundararajan, Ankur Taly, and Qiqi Yan. **Axiomatic attribution for deep networks**, 2017. [paper](https://arxiv.org/pdf/1703.01365.pdf)

+### example-based approaches

+- Jeyakumar, Jeya Vikranth and Noor, Joseph and Cheng, Yu-Hsi and Garcia, Luis and Srivastava, Mani. **How Can I Explain This to You?
+An Empirical Study of Deep Neural Network Explanation Methods**.
+Advances in Neural Information Processing Systems, 2020. [[paper](https://proceedings.neurips.cc/paper/2020/file/2c29d89cc56cdb191c60db2f0bae796b-Paper.pdf)] [[github](https://github.com/nesl/Explainability-Study)]

+  *This paper use the most similar samples in the training dataset to explain the prediction of models.*

 ## explain models

 ### example level